Trademark Quality Control: Everything You Need to Know

 A good solution for protecting a mark's value is making sure that the quality of services or goods offered by the licensee are at the same level as those the licensor provides.
 In the quality control provisions of your licensing agreement, you should also be certain that there are firm guidelines for properly using your trademark.
 This can include describing where the trademark should be attached to a product.

 There are several other items that you should include in your quality control provisions:

 - Procedures for product approval

 Be certain that your quality control provisions include language that gives you, the licensor, the right to inspect products that will carry your trademark.
 These inspections will make sure that the licensee is abiding by the licensing agreement, as well as any laws that may apply.
 You should also reserve the ability to review complaints and comments from customers.

 Guidelines for Using Trademarks

 When licensing your trademark, you should provide the licensee with an electronic version of your mark.
 You may also need to provide electronic versions of logos, designs, and artwork related to your mark.
 This will prevent the licensee from trying to recreate your mark, and it will also make sure that your trademark is being displayed correctly.

 In your license agreement, make it clear that the licensee can only create copies of your trademark using the materials that you have provided.
 Also, if the licensee wishes to modify the trademark in some way, you must give your approval before this modification can occur.
 If for some reason you cannot provide an electronic version of your trademark, you should fully describe to the licensee how they can correctly create the mark.

 If you need help with trademark quality control, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.